koaning/kadro/readme.md

 ## Vignette

-Although we also generate some data, the best way to understand the library is to read the vignette.
+Although we also generate some documentation, the best way to understand the library is to read the vignette.
 In the main of the repo you'll find a notebook containing all the functionality.

+## Future

+This package is a little bit experimental in nature and was originally meant as a peronsal project.
+I may extra support if it gets traction.
+Feel free to notify me of issues.